 Server Requirements

-The server containers have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman.
+The server runs Docker containers for the user interface and PostgreSQL database.
+They have been tested to work on many Linux distributions as long as they can run the latest version of Docker or Podman on an amd64 architecture.

 We recommend using a system with at least 4GB of RAM and two or more CPU cores dedicated to it.
 A SSD drive is recommended for the best performance.